ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/scripted_actuals/trimesh_deform_mesh.md

 This example demonstrates how to generate a custom surface element using a scripted element.
 The example script accesses mesh information from an existing mesh in the project and adds a random deformation to each point.

-Finally, the result is transfered back to the GOM Software, where an actual surface element is created.
+Finally, the result is transfered back to the ZEISS INSPECT Software, where an actual surface element is created.

 ## Highlights